A Close-Up Lens is NOT a Diopter!

 I hope you've found some of this discussion interesting.
 If you've read this far you'll know that a "Diopter Lens" is really a close-up lens with an optical power expressed in units of "diopter".
 If you have any further questions, feel free to contact me from the website, or direct to my email address:

 And now a word from our sponsor:

 At Lindsey Optics we offer single element close-up lenses in the common cine sizes of 4.5" Round Drop-In and 138mm Round Drop-In.
-These can be mounted in relatively expensve and heavy Rod Mounted Matte Boxes.
-Typically "lightweight" clip-on matte boxes don't accomodate these easly.
+These can be mounted in relatively expensive and heavy Rod Mounted Matte Boxes.
+Typically "lightweight" clip-on matte boxes don't accommodate these easily.